 Skip to main content

 Autofix watches PRs you opened with Niteshift.
-When a CI check fails or a reviewer leaves a comment, the agent runs in the background to address it.
+When a CI check fails or a review comment lands, the agent runs in the background to address it.
 It pushes a fix to the PR branch, replies on threads it acted on, and resolves the ones it fixed.
 It keeps running until CI is green and the PR is ready to merge.

 When it activates